 If any of these steps are not fulfilled, you will be ineligible to use Examsoft.

 Students may choose not to use Examsoft and to handwrite their examinations.
-Students must unselect all courses on Campus Cruiser Exams Tab>Examsoft Menu>Examsoft Crse Registration option for the Summer 2014 term by Wednesday, July16, 2014.
+Students must unselect all courses on Campus Cruiser Exams Tab>Examsoft Menu>Examsoft Opt Out option for the Fall 2014 term by Wednesday, November 12, 2014.